-- 69. A visit to the Claimant may be required to establish that an appointee is required.
-Refer to the Agents Appointees Attorneys and Deputies Guide. - 70.
-The referring officer will complete Referral Template, including if required, the request for the Visiting Officer to carry out a review of the current claim, and forward it electronically to DWP Visiting requesting that a visit is made to establish whether an appointee is required by taking the following action:
+14. A visit to the claimant may be required to establish that an appointee is required.
+Refer to the Agents Appointees Attorneys and Deputies Guide(link is external).

+15. The referring officer completes a referral template, including if required, the request for the Visiting Officer to carry out a review of the current claim, and forward it electronically to DWP Visiting requesting that a visit is made to establish whether an appointee is required by taking the following action:

-71. The referral must contain full details of any prospective appointee including Name, Nino.
-Address, Contact details and Relationship to claimant.
+16. The referral must contain full details of any prospective appointee including name, Nino. address, contact details and relationship to claimant.
 If these are not available the referrer must include an explanatory note in the referral.

+Step Action

-Step Action 1. emailing the template to DWP Visiting, noting any hard copy documents to follow, where applicable; 2. updating "notepad" with details of action taken; 3. upon receiving the template for an appointee referral and any hardcopy documents, DWP Visiting will arrange to visit the 1 Claimant and prospective appointee and; 4. at the visit, form BF56 is completed as appropriate and review action taken if required.
+1.emailing the template to DWP Visiting, noting any hard copy documents to follow, where applicable;

+2.updating "notepad" or CAMLite contact history with details of action taken;

+3.upon receiving the template for an appointee referral and any hardcopy documents, DWP Visiting will arrange to visit the claimant and prospective appointee and;

+4.at the visit, form BF56 is completed as appropriate and review action taken if required.